 (c) Avoid constantly reiterating the request to put the toys/books back and restating that it’s time to leave, as that’s simply creates a power struggle where you’re both sticking with your agenda.

 (d) Do show interest and care for their possible feelings, reflect what you imagine, show some empathy and show that you’re available for some nice warm connection back in the car or even as they leave; “it’s time to leave, there’s no more time to look at books, they need to go back on the shelf AND I can see that you’re finding that hard to do, aren’t you?
-You really wanted to look through more books didn’t you, but we’ve run out of time and need to leave.
-I sometimes find it hard to leave as well, so come on, I’ll help (or sit here with you while) you put the books back on the shelf and how about we hold hands and run to the car.”
+You really wanted to look through more books didn’t you, and it’s frustrating that we’ve run out of time and need to leave.
+I sometimes find it hard to leave as well, so come on *showing genuine empathy with your facial expressions and tone of voice*, I’ll help (or sit here with you while) you put the books back on the shelf and how about we hold hands and run to the car.”

-If you’ve become too stressed and frustrated to bring in warmth and connection, it’s possible that it’s the tension in your voice that your child is reacting to, fearing and hence causing them to disconnect from you, which looks to the outside world like defiance and refusal to cooperate.
+If you’ve become too stressed and frustrated to bring in warmth and connection, it’s possible that it’s the tension in your voice that your child is reacting to, fearing and hence causing them to disconnect from you, which invariably manifests as defiance and refusal to cooperate.
+Children just don’t cope when that warm connection breaks down and stress and tensions dominate the scene.
 Children are highly attuned to our stress levels and tend to fear disconnection or getting in trouble at such times.
 In such instances, being honest about your stress or frustration while relieving your child of the fear that they’re in trouble can help to diffuse the situation; perhaps share your feeling with an “I” statement; “I’m now feeling very stressed because we’re running late and I know that’s hard for you when I’m grumpy, but you’re not in trouble honey, I’m stressed because I’m in a hurry, so put the books back on the shelf and we can have some fun singing or playing “I spy” once we’re driving away.”

 It can help to remember that children don’t want to make our already stressful life more difficult for us, they simply can’t manage uncomfortable feelings and hence often can’t manage their tasks and chores without our emotional support.
 If all they need is the information; what to do, what not to do, why to do it or not do it, then things can move forward, but when they dig their heels in, it’s usually because they need connection and emotional support; perhaps warmth, listening, understanding, reflecting their perspective, genuine show of interest in their world, affection, empathy.
 Yes it’s a lot of work, but without coming back to the connection when needed, they get stuck and everything can take 10 or 100 times a long to complete!